KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Carousel by shbatm](https://github.com/shbatm/MMM-Carousel)

+1. Recommendation: Found `"eslint-plugin-json"` in file `package.json`: Replace it by `eslint-plugin-jsonc`.
-1. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Replace eslintrc by new flat config.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-CECControl by nischi](https://github.com/nischi/MMM-CECControl)